 - Ensure Proper Diet.
 In order for muscles to properly heal and grow from low-impact exercise, it’s extremely important to ensure proper dietary intake.
 Eating plenty of protein and other nutrients will help your muscles build and repair themselves faster.
 This remains the same for high-impact exercises but channeling maximum results from lower weight-bearing workouts like yoga requires careful attention to balanced nutrient intake.

 Make the most out of your low-impact exercise with the help of TimTam.
-Explore our line of modern recovery tools like the Power Massager and begin turning graceful, low-impact exercising into outstanding power.
+Explore our line of modern recovery tools like the Power Massager Pro Bundle (currently on sale for the holidays) and begin turning graceful, low-impact exercising into outstanding power today.